aerospike/backup-go/cmd/asbackup/readme.md

 XDR Backup Flags:
 This sections replace Backup Flags section in main documentation.
 All other flags are valid for XDR backup.
   -n, --namespace string            The namespace to be backed up.
 Required.
   -d, --directory string            The Directory that holds the backup files.
 Required.
+  -r, --remove-files                Remove existing backup file (-o) or files (-d).
   -F, --file-limit int              Rotate backup files, when their size crosses the given
                                     value (in bytes) Only used when backing up to a Directory.
-0 - no limit. (default 262144000) --parallel-write int       Number of concurrent backup files writing. (default 12) --dc string                DC that will be created on source instance for xdr backup. (default "dc") --local-address string     Local IP address on which XDR server listens on. (default "127.0.0.1") --local-port int           Local port on which XDR server listens on. (default 8080) --rewind all               Rewind is used to ship all existing records of a namespace.
+0 - no limit. (default 262144000)
+      --parallel-write int          Number of concurrent backup files writing. (default 12) --dc string                   DC that will be created on source instance for xdr backup. (default "dc") --local-address string        Local IP address on which XDR server listens on. (default "127.0.0.1") --local-port int              Local port on which XDR server listens on. (default 8080) --rewind all                  Rewind is used to ship all existing records of a namespace.
                                     When rewinding a namespace, XDR will scan through the index and ship all the records for that namespace, partition by partition.
                                     Can be all or number of seconds. (default "all") --read-timeout int            Timeout in milliseconds for TCP read operations.
-Used by TCP server for XDR. (default 1000) --write-timeout int        Timeout in milliseconds for TCP write operations.
-Used by TCP server for XDR. (default 1000) --results-queue-size int   Buffer for processing messages received from XDR. (default 256) --ack-queue-size int       Buffer for processing acknowledge messages sent to XDR. (default 256) --max-connections int      Maximum number of concurrent TCP connections. (default 100) --info-poling-period int   How often (in milliseconds) a backup client will send info commands to check aerospike cluster stats.
+Used by TCP server for XDR. (default 1000)
+      --write-timeout int           Timeout in milliseconds for TCP write operations.
+Used by TCP server for XDR. (default 1000)
+      --results-queue-size int      Buffer for processing messages received from XDR. (default 256) --ack-queue-size int          Buffer for processing acknowledge messages sent to XDR. (default 256) --max-connections int         Maximum number of concurrent TCP connections. (default 100) --info-poling-period int      How often (in milliseconds) a backup client will send info commands to check aerospike cluster stats.
+                                    To measure recovery state and lag. (default 1000) --tls-enabled                 Enable TLS for XDR server.
+      --tls-cert string             Path to TLS certificate file --tls-key string              Path to TLS private key file --tls-ca string               Path to CA certificate file for client verification --tls-client-auth             Require client certificate authentication
+      --tls-min-version string      Minimum TLS version (1.0, 1.1, 1.2, 1.3) (default "1.2")
-                                 To measure recovery state and lag. (default 1000) --stop-xdr                 Stop XDR and removes XDR config from database.
+      --tls-cipher-suites strings   List of allowed cipher suites --stop-xdr                    Stop XDR and removes XDR config from database.
 Is used if previous XDR backup was interrupted or failed, and database server still sends XDR events.
+Use this functionality to stop XDR after interrupted backup.
+      --unblock-mrt                 Unblock MRT writes on the database.
+                                    Use this functionality to unblock MRT writes after interrupted backup.
 ```

 ## Unsupported flags